-CFIA certification is on applicable and available to food processors that slaughter their own animals, it is an on-site inspection process that actually brings Canadian Food Inspectors out to our manufacturing facility, the same inspectors that inspect and grade the meats we eat and trust our families to eat, the only difference is our meat is not graded as it will not enter the human food chain and is instead directed into your pet's foods! – We are the only raw food manufacture in Canada that is C.F.I.A. certified.
+CFIA certification is on applicable and available to food processors that slaughter their own animals, it is an on-site inspection process that actually brings Canadian Food Inspectors out to our manufacturing facility, the same inspectors that inspect and grade the meats we eat and trust our families to eat, the only difference is our meat is not graded as it will not enter the human food chain and is instead directed into your pet's foods! – We are the only raw food manufacturer in Canada that is C.F.I.A. certified.

 HACCAP – is a self-driven, for-profit program that helps food manufacturers to create a preventive program for cleanliness and food safety.
 It is a great tool to ensure processes and checks are in place for safe food handling and storage and they are outstanding support to ensure these programs are audited and adhered to.
-This program really focuses on facility cleanliness, maintenance and food handling safety protocols. – We are currently in the process of obtaining our HACCAP certification for 2020.
+This program really focuses on facility cleanliness, maintenance and food handling safety protocols.

 Our Plus Mixes – 70% muscle meat, 10% organ meat,10% bone, 10% veg and fruit mix (7% veg/3%fruit) (all from same protein sources)

 Our MBO – 80% muscle meat, 10% organ meat, 10% bone. (all from same protein sources)